Reykjavik’s J.S. Watch Co: The World’s Smallest Watchmaker

 Frisland God Special Edition by J.S.
 Watch Co

-Seamless performance gives the Frisland God Edition a precision and reliability that contrasts Eyjafjallajokull’s own temperamental nature.
+The seamless performance gives the Frisland God Edition precision and reliability that contrasts Eyjafjallajokull’s own temperamental nature.
 If you’re ever in Reykjavik make sure you pay Gilbert and the world’s smallest watchmaker a visit.
-Just remember, they are not one in the same.
+Just remember, they are not one and the same.

 Reykjavik’s J.S.
 Watch Co – Where and how